sptFredrikLuvo/EPi.Commerce.Payments/Geta.EPi.Commerce.Payments.Klarna.Checkout/README.md

     var shipment = cart.OrderForms[0].Shipments.FirstOrDefault();
     if (shipment == null)
     {
         throw new Exception("Shipment not selected.
-Shippment should be persisted into the cart before checkout.");
+Shipment should be persisted into the cart before checkout.");
     }

     cartItems.Add(shipment.ToCartItem());